mehulagg/gitlab/doc/user/project/clusters/add_gke_clusters.md

 You can choose to use Cloud Run for Anthos in place of installing Knative and Istio separately after the cluster has been created.
-This means that Cloud Run (Knative), Istio, and HTTP Load Balancing are enabled on the cluster at create time and cannot be [installed or uninstalled](../../clusters/applications.md) separately.
+This means that Cloud Run (Knative), Istio, and HTTP Load Balancing are enabled on the cluster from the start, and cannot be installed or uninstalled.

 ## Existing GKE cluster